Rogen319/logvisualization/README.md

 This is a project trying to corelate the trace of microservices with the logs of the microservices.
 It is based on kubernetes and istio.And elasticsearch is used to store the log and zipkin to gather the trace and span information.</p>

 ## Deployment
-Before you begin, you need to install istio in your kubernetes cluster.
+Before you begin, you need to install istio and customerized zipkin in your kubernetes cluster.
 Just execute the following command:
-* kubectl apply -f istio-demo.yaml
+* kubectl apply -f istio-demo-with-zipkin-to-es.yaml

-1. First, deployment the train ticket system by executing the following commands:
+1. First, deploy the train ticket system by executing the following commands:
     * kubectl create -f <(istioctl kube-inject -f ts-deployment-part1.yml)
     * kubectl create -f <(istioctl kube-inject -f ts-deployment-part2.yml)
     * kubectl create -f <(istioctl kube-inject -f ts-deployment-part3.yml)